So You Think You Can Dance (American TV series) season 6

 So You Think You Can Dance, also known as SYTYCD, is a United States television reality program and dance competition airing on the Fox Broadcasting Company network.
 Season six premiered on Wednesday, September 9, 2009, with Nigel Lythgoe and Mary Murphy returning as permanent judges and Cat Deeley returning to host.
 Season six is the show's only season to air during the fall season, immediately following the summer airing of season five.
 Live shows began airing October 26 and the season finale aired on December 16.
-Russell Ferguson, the first krumper to make it to the Las Vegas auditions, won the title of "America's Favorite Dancer" in first place and the $250,000 prize.
+Russell Ferguson, the first krump contestant to make it to the Las Vegas auditions, won the title of "America's Favorite Dancer" in first place and the $250,000 prize.
 Also in the finale were Jakob Karr in second place, Kathryn McCormick in third place, Ellenore Scott in fourth place, Ashleigh Di Lello in fifth place and Ryan Di Lello in sixth place.

 This season is also noteworthy for featuring Ariana DeBose who, despite being amongst the first contestants eliminated, would later go on to win the Academy Award for Best Supporting Actress for her performance as Anita in the Steven Spielberg remake of West Side Story.